xianyu564/divination-vs-science/docs/en/project-overview.md

 ## 🌏 Project Introduction

-This repository openly compiles my systematic thinking and practical applications regarding **Eastern divination systems (numerology, fortune-telling, feng shui)**:
+This repository openly compiles my systematic thinking and practical applications regarding the core question **"Is Divination Science?"**:
 - Lecture **Slides** (PDF/PPTX)
 - Corresponding **Speaker Notes** (page-by-page prompts/scripts)
 - **Extended Readings** for readers and product teams (academic references, methodologies)

-This is also my **Product Design Playbook** for startups: using "**numerological heuristics and related cosmological views**" as **situational modeling tools**, embracing evidence in measurable aspects while reducing assertions in unmeasurable aspects, with clear boundaries and review mechanisms.
+Through exploring the relationship between divination and science, we gradually delve into the philosophical framework of **Eastern divination systems (numerology, fortune-telling, feng shui)** and discuss their application in modern decision support.

+## 🎯 Project Positioning

+### Open Source Shared Components
+- **Philosophical Framework**: Thinking framework about the relationship between divination and science
+- **Methodology**: Methods for applying divination in modern decision-making
+- **Academic Discussion**: Related academic research and discussions

+### Commercial Application Components
+- **Consultation Services**: Fee-based consultation services based on the philosophical framework
+- **APP Development**: Commercial applications based on divination (business secrets)
+- **Startup Projects**: Entrepreneurial practices guided by the philosophical framework

 ## 🧭 Guiding Principles

-1. **Numerology as Technical Language**: Encode "principles/qi, spatiotemporal and resonance relationships" into operational symbol systems using stems-branches, hexagrams, compass, etc., throughout cognitive and decision-making processes.
+1. **Question-Driven**: Starting with "Is Divination Science?" to explore the relationship between traditional wisdom and modern science
+2. **Philosophical Framework Building**: Establishing a philosophical framework for divination in modern decision-making, not simple technical applications
-2. **Heuristic, Not Natural Causality Claims**: This repository does not package numerology as repeatable natural causal laws; it is a heuristic framework for **organizing information and generating action alternatives**.
+3. **Heuristic Thinking**: Treating divination as a heuristic tool for organizing information and generating action alternatives
-3. **Measure First, Then Heuristics**: For quantifiable dimensions involving space/psychology/behavior, prioritize evidence; present others as heuristic suggestions with **review/retrospective** checkpoints.
-4. **Ethics and Boundaries**: Do not replace medical/legal/financial compliance; make no outcome promises; respect privacy, oppose any "cult-like" exploitation.
-5. **Product as Method**: My startup projects solidify the above principles into **design specifications, interactions, and risk controls**.
+4. **Measurable vs. Unmeasurable**: Using empirical methods for quantifiable dimensions, heuristic suggestions for unquantifiable dimensions
+5. **Ethical Boundaries**: Not replacing professional services, making no outcome promises, respecting privacy and academic standards

 ## 📂 Directory Structure